(Updated July 2016)

 The state law which effectively dictates that by 2030 Diablo Canyon should operate at lower capacity each year and buy in power from intermittent renewables has sealed the fate of the plant.
 The multi-party agreement buys peace for nine years.

 New nuclear capacity

 A 1976 state law prohibits construction of new nuclear power plants in California until a means of disposal of high-level nuclear waste is approved.
 A bill to repeal this moratorium was voted down in April 2007, but may be reintroduced.
-Meanwhile the California Energy Commission is reviewing the prospects of new nuclear capacity in the state and a group sought the involvement of UniStar Nuclear (a joint venture of Constellation Energy and Areva Inc) to investigate building one or two of Areva's 1600 MWe EPR power reactor units at Fresno.
+Meanwhile the California Energy Commission is reviewing the prospects of new nuclear capacity in the state.
+A group earlier sought the involvement of UniStar Nuclear (a joint venture of Constellation Energy and Areva Inc) to investigate building one or two of Areva's 1600 MWe EPR power reactor units at Fresno.

 In September 2007, the California Republican party voted unanimously to work to remove the prohibition on new nuclear power plant construction.
 However, to date no progress has been made with regard to ending the moratorium on new nuclear build.